isomerpages/moe-changkatpri/_about-us/School Information/School Information.md

 <img src="/images/About%20us/SchInfo/schinfo3.jpg" style="width:20%;margin-right:15px;" align="left">Students are to respect all staff, student leaders and schoolmates at all times. <br>Students are to be punctual for all school activities. <br>Students are to take care of the school property and keep the school compound clean.

 #### **Student Cyclist**
 Students are allowed to cycle only with written permission from the school.
-Parents must fill in a prescribed form for this purpose.&nbsp;Parents/ Guardians of students who intend to cycle to school are required to submit the reply form found in our school website in the ‘Parents’ -&gt; 'Form' link in ‘Parents &amp; Students’ tab
+Parents must fill in a prescribed form for this purpose.&nbsp;Parents/ Guardians of students who intend to cycle to school are required to submit the reply form found in our school website in the ‘Parents’ -&gt; 'Forms' link in ‘Parents &amp; Students’ tab

 #### **Possession of Weapons**
 Students are not allowed to have any weapon in their possession.
 They are also not allowed to bring any weapon – like items which are used or intended to be use to cause harm to others.